oli-obk/rust/src/tools/miri/CONTRIBUTING.md

 This uses a directory `$HOME/.cache/josh` as a cache, to speed up repeated pulling/pushing.

+At any point in time you can kill the `josh-proxy` process and restart it without losing your caches.

 ### Importing changes from the rustc repo

 Josh needs to be running, as described above.